 For temporary incapacity benefits, the injured worker receives 60 percent for partial benefits.
 They receive 60 percent of the difference of his or her pre-accident average weekly wage in his or her earning capacity not to exceed a maximum of 75 percent of his or her temporary incapacity benefits.
 For permanent total incapacity benefits, he or she receives two-thirds which is roughly 67 percent of his or her average weekly wage.

 These percentages and fractions of the injured workers’ average weekly wage are the injured workers’ net benefits.
 The bottom line to the injured worker is that his or her weekly benefits in the settlement that he or she receives are non-taxable and not even reportable to the Massachusetts Department of Revenue or the Internal Revenue Service.
 There are no circumstances in which a person’s workers’ compensation benefits will not be considered tax-free.
 Workers’ compensation benefits are not taxable at least under the current IRS code.
-To learn more about Boston workers’ compensation and taxes, claimants should speak to a diligent attorney.
+To learn more about Boston workers’ compensation and taxes, claimants should speak to a diligent Somerville personal injury attorney.

 Determining Eligibility for Benefits

-A knowledgeable attorney in Boston could help if an insurance company has denied or terminated an injured workers’ benefits by claiming that that the injured person was not an employee but rather an independent contractor.
+A knowledgeable Wakefield workers’ compensation attorney could help if an insurance company has denied or terminated an injured workers’ benefits by claiming that that the injured person was not an employee but rather an independent contractor.
 Under the Massachusetts workers’ compensation system and case law, the administrative judge is in charge of deciding whether or not the injured worker is entitled to workers’ compensation benefits.
 If there is a dispute, the judge looks to the actual work arrangement between the injured worker and the alleged employer and not simply job titles or tax arrangements or schemes that the employer utilized to try and work around the workers’ compensation system.